 The one thing they do have in common is they’re both very good at their job.
-They’re both accomplishing huge headline making drug busts and becoming a real headache to drug lord Jack Palance.
+They’re both accomplishing huge headline-making drug busts and are becoming a real headache to drug lord Jack Palance.
 Finally he’s had enough from Tango and Cash, and forms a plan to get them off his back.

 The thing that ends up making Tango & Cash somewhat strange and a bit of an oddity in the cop buddy genre, is the mix it has with the action and comedy.
-Oh, it’s got the action bits that fans will want to see.
-But it’s so overloaded with comedy, one-liners and a light tone that it practically neuters the action or excitement that one might normally associate with a cop action movie.
+Oh, it’s got the action bits that fans will want to see, but it’s so overloaded with comedy, one-liners and a light tone that it practically neuters the action or excitement that one might normally associate with a cop action movie.
 It’s very heavily sided with the comedy.
-More so than for its own good.
+And not for its own good.

 It’s very bizarre.
 If you’re expecting an R-rated actioner you’ll probably be disappointed.
 This isn’t an ultra serious Cobra here.
 Tango & Cash plays more like a light PG-13 action romp.
 The comedy and some of the strange scenes that fill up a lot of the movie ends up more adolescent than amusing.
 There is a lot of cringy humor in this.

-Now, some might get a laugh out of seeing Russell in drag, Palance affectionally play with his pet rats and Stallone butcher every comedic line he’s given, but the movie probably would’ve worked better had they pared that stuff back, focused more on the action and didn’t try to give it such a healthy dose of humor.
+Now, some might get a laugh out of seeing Russell in drag, Palance affectionally playing with his pet rats and Stallone butchering every comedic line he’s given, but the movie probably would’ve worked better had they pared that stuff back, focused more on the action and didn’t try to give it such a healthy dose of humor.

 This wouldn’t be bad – had the jokes been funny.
 It ends up being a very cheesy romp.
 The heavy dose of comedy neuters most of the action and suspense of the pair having to clear their names, facing off against chorus lines of bad guys, even them being attacked by a huge gang in prison.
 It seemed more important to the filmmakers to make sure that Stallone and Russell were just given plenty of jokes to spout off to one another.

-Russell is no problem with this task.
+Russell has no problem with this task.
 He can manage a role like this in his sleep.
-He brings his macho action swagger that served him perfectly in Big Trouble In Little China to this and he manages to be so likable and sell his part fine.
-He can manage to give life to even the most eye-rolling quips.
+He brings his macho action swagger that served him perfectly in Big Trouble In Little China and manages to be likable and sells his part fine.
+He can give life to even the most eye-rolling quips.

 In a way Stallone’s inability to do comedy starts to become part of the movie’s charm.
 I start to become more focused on his terrible line deliveries.